Emergency Preparedness: House Fire

 Thank you for reading.
 Feel free to share your story or any tips that you have with us!”

 Please share this article with those you care about.
 Spread the word to help keep them safe.
-Not only can we help you as your a Portland Injury Lawfirm, but at Rizklaw, we are interested in helping you to be better prepared in the case that tragedy does hit.
-If it does we can walk you through the fire.
+Not only can we help you as a Portland injury law firm, but at Rizk Law, we are also interested in helping you to be better prepared.